 What happens to them matters.
 Not just as individuals, important though that is; but because each and every one of them represents the future of higher education in their countries.
 Where people cannot speak, write, teach and meet, freely and without fear, education is compromised, truth is denied and lies become established.
 Where academics and scientists are killed or scattered to the four corners of the world, intellectual capital is lost and ruined societies cannot be re-built.
 Where higher education is destroyed, there will soon be no new teachers, no doctors, no architects, no lawyers.
 Young people will learn no skills.
-With no futures, some may turn to extremism.
 That country will suffer for generations.
 And the whole world will suffer with it.

 So academics, researchers and institutional leaders who are in grave danger must be helped, where necessary rescued, and their knowledge preserved.
 Those who want to go home should be supported to prepare to return when circumstances permit, to help to rebuild their countries’ infrastructure and higher education communities.
 But those who cannot return, because of the continuing dangers, must be helped to build new lives, bringing their new perspectives and international experiences to enrich the universities that will host them, in the UK or elsewhere.

 Cara is a unique charitable organisation, with no counterpart in Europe.
 It is firmly embedded in the UK higher education and research community.
 Sixty-five percent of UK higher education institutions are actively engaged with Cara’s work.
 Cara has a growing number of international partners too, giving it a global reach.